solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 Now that the Function App is created and working locally, the next step is to publish the Function App to Azure.
 This will require some small changes.

-- Add the following Python function:
+- Add the following to the Python code:

 ```Python
 import pathlib